Hedenbergite: Effects of chemical composition on elasticity

 Pyroxenes are essential to the geologic processes that occur in the mantle and transition zones.
 One crystal was oriented with the C axis, and another perpendicular to the C axis.
 The elastic strength of a polyhedron is determined by the cation occupying the central site.
-As the bond length of the cations and anions decreases the bond strength increases making the mineral more compact and dense.
-Substitution between ions like Ca2+ and Mg2+ would not have a great effect on the resistance to compression while substitution of Si4+ would make it much harder to compress.
+As the bond length of the cations and anions decreases, the bond strength increases, making the mineral more compact and dense.
+Substitution between ions like Ca2+ and Mg2+ would not have a significant effect on the resistance to compression.
+In contrast, substitution of Si4+ would make it much harder to compress.
 Si4+ would be inherently stronger than Ca2+ due to the larger charge and electronegativity.

 Occurrence in chondrites

-Chondrites are meteorites that have experienced very little alteration by melting or differentiation since the formation of the Solar System 4.56 billion years ago.
+Chondrites are meteorites that have experienced minimal alteration by melting or differentiation since the formation of the Solar System 4.56 billion years ago.
 One of the most studied chondrites in existence is the Allende meteorite.
-Hedenbergite was found to be the most abundant secondary calcium-rich silicate phase within Allende chondules and is closely associated with other minerals such as sodalite and nepheline.
+Hedenbergite was found to be the most abundant secondary calcium-rich silicate phase within Allende chondrules and is closely associated with other minerals such as sodalite and nepheline.
 Kimura and Ikeda (1995) also suggest that hedenbergite formation may have been the result of the consumption of CaO and SiO2 as plagioclases decomposed into sodalite and nepheline as well as alkali-calcium exchange before the condrules' incorporation into the parent body.

 Occurrence in skarns

 Hedenbergite can be found in skarns.
 A skarn is a metamorphic rock that is formed by the chemical alterations of the original minerals by hydrothermal causes.
-They are formed by large chemical reactions between adjacent lithologies.
+Significant chemical reactions between adjacent lithologies form them.
 The Nickel Plate gold skarn deposit of the Hedley District in southern British Columbia is characterized by hedenbergitic pyroxene.